 In 2008 the recovery of the home service business was unpredictable.
 Business owners could not definitely say when things would get back to normal.
 Moreover, the business getting back to normal was slow.

 The jobs happening in 2008 were more on the commercial as compared to residential as they had to keep it operating.
-The downside to it was that the margins had reduced and the techs were not happy working but they had to do it as it was better to be out there on the location and working rather than staying back at home.
+The downside to it was that the margins had reduced.
+The techs were not happy working.
+But they had to do it as it was better to be out there on the location and working rather than staying back at home.
 The margins might be low but the business needs to keep going.

 Whereas in the 2020 recession the situation is quite predictable as the home service business would get back to normal as soon as lockdown or shelter in place is over.
 The feeling is quite different right now, people have got the feeling that things are going to get better in a quick time.